programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 {% include figure.html filename="stylometry-python-4.jpg" caption="Figure 4: Mendenhall's curve for Jay." %}
 {% include figure.html filename="stylometry-python-5.jpg" caption="Figure 5: Mendenhall's curve for the papers co-authored by Madison and Hamilton." %}

 As you can see from the graphs, the characteristic curve associated with the disputed papers looks like a compromise between Madison's and Hamilton's.
 The leftmost part of the disputed papers' graph, which accounts for the most frequent word lengths, looks a bit more similar to Madison's; the tail end of the graph, like Hamilton's.
 This is consistent with the historical observation that Madison and Hamilton had similar styles, but it does not help us much with our authorship attribution task.
-The best that we can say is that John Jay definitely did *not* write the disputed papers, because his curve looks nothing like the others; lengths 6 and 7 are even inverted in his corpus.
+The best that we can say is that John Jay definitely did *not* write the disputed papers, because his curve looks nothing like the others; lengths 6 and 7 are even inverted in his part of the corpus, compared to everyone else's.

 If we had no additional information to work with, we would tend to conclude that the disputed papers are probably Madison's work, albeit without much confidence.
 Fortunately, stylometric science has advanced a great deal since Mendenhall's time; we will now move on to finer-grained algorithms that provide more convincing evidence.